stevencohn/OneMore/README.md

 While OneNote lets you select from a light, pastel pallet for page backgrounds, OneMore offers true dark-mode background capabilities as well as custom color selections.

+OneMore comes with a style theme named DarkStyles.xml that you can load.

+_Please see the pinned "Known Issues" item in the Issues area for an explanation of why colors might not look right when switching to a dark background._

 ![Dark Page](Screenshots/DarkPage.png)

-If you've selected a darker page background color, OneMore will generate the information box and warning box such that they are more visible such as:
+If you've selected a darker page background color, OneMore will generate the information box, warning box, and code box with darker colors as well, such as:

 ![Info Boxes](Screenshots/InfoBoxesDark.jpg)